Nojil/react-simple-buttons/README.md

 ## Usage

-The beauty of react-simple-buttons is you can pass multiple different props to the componet to alter the appearance of the button
+The beauty of **react-simple-buttons** is you can pass multiple different props to the component to alter the appearance of the button

 ```
 <Button color={"color options"} type={"type options"} size={"size options"}>